shakfu/start-vm/README.md

 ## Features

-- Generation of bash setup script in one of two modes:
+- Generation of bash setup scripts in one of two modes:

     1. Auto-mode: without asking for permission (default)